schartrand77/mkw2/README.md

 Stripe Checkout
 - Provide `STRIPE_SECRET_KEY` (server) and `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` (client) in your environment.
 - Use Stripe test keys (`sk_test_...`, `pk_test_...`) for development; switch to live keys and HTTPS in production.
-- The in-app checkout screen calls `POST /api/checkout` to create PaymentIntents and renders Stripe�s Payment Element without redirecting users.
+- The in-app checkout screen calls `POST /api/checkout` to create PaymentIntents and renders Stripe’s Payment Element without redirecting users.